so-technology-watch/telosys-templates-nodejs/README.md

-# IDBNodeSQL Telosys 3 Template
+# Node.JS Telosys 3 Template

 This is a Telosys Template for code generation.
 It's purpose is to generate a NodeJS REST API after having provided a DSL model.